SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 ### Configure collection of CloudWatch metrics

 :::note
-To migrate CloudWatch Metrics Source to Kinesis Firehose Metrics Source using Terraform, refer to [Migration Strategy using Terraform](/docs/observability/aws/deploy-use-aws-observability/migration-strategy-using-terraform).
+To migrate from legacy CloudWatch Metrics Source to Kinesis Firehose Metrics Source using Terraform, refer to [Migration Strategy using Terraform](/docs/observability/aws/deploy-use-aws-observability/migration-strategy-using-terraform).
 :::

 #### collect_cloudwatch_metrics